GTNewHorizons/DreamAssemblerXXL/usage.md

 - (only if you are on windows) `chcp 65001`
 - `poetry run python -m gtnh.gui.gui`

-DreamAssemblerXXL can be splitted up in 3 categories: Modpack management( in red) Mod management(in green) and File exclusion management(in yellow)
+DreamAssemblerXXL can be splitted up in 3 categories: Modpack management (in green), Mod management (in red) and File exclusion management (in yellow)

 ![image](https://user-images.githubusercontent.com/12850933/187891144-e9cd9402-eaea-4a10-a658-a46094884f8b.png)